talhaibnobayedallah-tech/The-Arcadia-Engine/README.md

 # The-Arcadia-Engine
 Your team has been hired by Arcadia Games to build the backend engine for their new MMORPG (Massively Multiplayer Online Role-Playing Game).
-The game requires a highperformance system to handle player data, inventory management, world naviga􀆟on, and server task scheduling.
+The game requires a highperformance system to handle player data, inventory management, world navigation, and server task scheduling.

 # Tasks
 - PART A: REGISTORY (Data Structure)